ruivieira/crystal-gsl/README.md

 require "gsl"
 ```

-Full documentation can be found at http://ruivieira.github.io/crystal-gsl/
+Full documentation can be found at https://ruivieira.github.io/crystal-gsl/
+Examples can be found at https://ruivieira.github.io/gsl/crystal-gsl.html

 Warning: